 Ion exchange filters use a resin to replace harmful ions with less harmful ones.
 This method is often used in water softeners because it can replace magnesium and calcium with sodium.

 These filters require regular recharging to work for an extended period.
 This is accomplished by adding harmless ions for replacement.

 - Can soften hard water

 Types of Water Filters

-Now that we know more about the different filtration methods, it’s time to take a closer look at the types of water filters on the market.
+Now that you know more about the different filtration methods, it’s time to explore the most popular types of water filtration systems currently on the market.

 1. Water Pitcher Filters

 Water pitcher filters are a widespread and affordable solution.
 They look similar to a standard pitcher but have two compartments inside.